Clock Into These 50 Adorable Pictures Of Baby Animals To Start Your Day On A Bright Note

 27. Our Sweet Emmett The Otter

-Dr. Sy Montgomery, a naturalist and author, emphasizes the therapeutic benefits of connecting with baby animals.
-She notes that spending time with these creatures can lower stress levels and promote feelings of happiness.
-Montgomery advocates for therapy programs that include animal interactions, highlighting their potential in mental health treatment.
+Emphasizes the therapeutic benefits of connecting with baby animals.
+Advocates for therapy programs that include animal interactions, highlighting their potential in mental health treatment.
 By engaging with baby animals, individuals can experience emotional relief, making these programs a valuable resource for improving mental well-being and fostering positive human-animal relationships.

 28. Our Little Beagle!
 Meet Belle